 When announcing an event you need to make sure that those who registered won’t forget about its start.

-Workshop Butler supports the Calendar Invitations option allowing attendees to mark event dates in their calendars.
+Workshop Butler supports the Calendar Invitations option allowing attendees to mark event dates and location (or meeting links) in their calendars.

 After a person registers for an event, they receive an automated welcome email that includes one or several files in the .ics format.
 This format contains information about date and time and is recognised by calendar apps like Google Calendar, Apple Calendar, and others.